Skip to main content

 Bacterial vaginosis treatment

-The first step to treating bacterial vaginosis is confirming the diagnosis.
-You’ll need an in-person visit with a healthcare provider if you think you have BV.
-Your provider will do a physical exam and collect a small sample of your vaginal discharge for testing.
+The first step to treating bacterial vaginosis is getting a diagnosis.
+You’ll need an in-person visit with a healthcare professional if you think you have BV.
+They’ll do a physical exam and collect a small sample of your vaginal discharge for testing.

 Anyone who tests positive for BV (whether or not you have symptoms) should be treated — including pregnant women.